Alschain/Unity-DoubleSphere-RGBD/README.md

 The simple result of RGB image is shown blow.
 ![RGB](./PICS/RGB.jpg)

 The simple result of depth image is shown blow.
+For display purpose, I multiply depth with 0.1 in shader when screenshot, and the code in this project is the actual depth which you might see whole white.
 ![Depth](./PICS/depth.jpg)

 # License